kevinhenryburke/scalegitbook/getting-started/ExampleFlow.md

 1. Low-Rated Client: Use the output from the ExampleRating invocation action and check InvocationDetails / BusinessOutcome and check if the value is *Low-Rated Client*.
 If so we put a screen on this path to show that this is routed to the Client Risk Team.
 2. Default outcome: Otherwise add a screen to state we are routing to the Services Team.

+### Step 6: Test the Flow

+Try with our examples from the Apex Implementation: Barack Obama, Homer Simpson, Bad Call and with a random name.
+Hopefully you will get taken to the correct end screen.

 ## Summary / Identified Patterns